skovnats/SVE-Systemic-Verification-Engineering/README.md

 I grew up in a culture that valued work, knowledge, and integrity above noise.
 Then came the “new order” — when destruction and hypocrisy were framed as progress.

-I saw entire societies transformed into sources of raw resources — human and material —
-for parts of the for parts of the Western world — UK, USA, Germany, EU, Israel, and allied blocs —
-under slogans of “freedom,” “progress,” and “democracy.”
+I saw entire societies transformed into sources of raw resources — human and material — for parts of the Western world — UK, USA, Germany, EU, Israel, and allied blocs — under slogans of “freedom,” “progress,” and “democracy”.
 In **Article 7**, I show how the USSR could have been reformed differently —
 yet such evolution was *not* profitable for those preferring dependency over parity.